michael105/minilib/doc/minilib.md

               this macro has an variable argument count.
                (include/prints.h: 33)

+free_brk       int free_brk();

+               free all memory,
+              which has been allocated with malloc_brk.
+              Returns 0, if memory has been freed;
+              1, when there hasn't been any memory allocations with malloc_brk before.
+              Then brk() gives an error, return the return value of brk (src/freebrk.c: 9)

 fwrites        #define fwrites(fd,str) write(fd,str,sizeof(str))

                write the constant str to fd.
 Computes length with sizeof(str) at compile time.